 Ultimus Fund Solutions, LLC ("Ultimus"), 225 Pictoria Dr., Suite 450, Cincinnati, Ohio 45246, acts as each Fund's transfer agent, fund accountant, and administrator.
 Ultimus is the parent company of the distributor, Ultimus Fund Distributors, LLC (the "Distributor").
-The officers of the Trust are also officers and/or employees of Ultimus and/or the Distributor.
+Certain officers of the Trust are also officers of Ultimus and/or the Distributor.